 Beginner snowshoes are built for flat terrain.
-Since they are designed for easy trails, they will have less traction than snowshoes in the intermediate and advanced category.
+Since they are designed for easy trails, they will have less traction than snowshoes in the intermediate and advanced categories.

 Best Intermediate Snowshoes

-Rolling Terrain is good for beginner-intermediate or everyday snowshoeing.
-Snowshoes made for this type of terrain are the more versatile and can bear a heavier load, i.e. backpacks.
+Rolling terrain is good for beginner-intermediate snowshoers or everyday snowshoeing.
+Snowshoes made for this type of terrain are more versatile and can bear a heavier load like backpacks.

 Tubbs Flex TRK Snowshoes

 The Tubbs Flex TRK Snowshoes are designed to reduce strain on your calves, Achilles tendons, and joints.
 They’re easy to adjust to fit your boots and are easy to take on and off as well making them great snowshoes for beginner and intermediate snowshoers.

 Check Price: REI